smart-data-lake/smart-data-lake/blog/2022-04-06-SDL-snowpark/2022-04-06-SDL-snowpark.md

 The new SDLB version introduced some naming changes:
 - The CustomSparkAction can now also process Snowpark-DataFrames and is therefore renamed to CustomDataFrameAction.
 - The ScalaClassDfTransformer was specific for Spark.
 In the new SDLB version there is a specific scala-class DataFrame transformer for Spark and Snowpark, e.g. ScalaClassSparkDfTransformer and ScalaClassSnowparkDfTransformer.
 And there is even a ScalaClassGenericDfTransformer to implement transformations using a unified API.
 In our case we will migrate the transformation to use Snowpark and set the type to ScalaClassSnowparkDfTransformer.
-- See [Architecture](../../docs/architecture) chapter "breaking changes" for other renamings.

       join-departures-airports {
         type = CustomSparkAction -> CustomDataFrameAction